 Of course, such a simply created date picker might not meet all of your requirements.
 That’s why we suggest using any of the entrees from our following list.
 After all, why not use an already-made template for your app, if it suits your requirements perfectly or almost perfectly, with the possibility of making changes to it?

-Top React Datepickers to consider for your next project
+Top React Datepickers to Consider for your next project

 2. Material-UI date and time pickers

 But this is not the only reason it is on this list.
-Material-UI date and time pickers are also neat, beautifully designed widgets that use dialogue windows and/or inline popovers to provide a possibility of selecting separate dates.
+Material-UI date and time pickers are also neat, beautifully designed widgets that use dialogue windows and/or inline popovers to provide the possibility of selecting separate dates.
 And, as a nice little touch, current dates are indicated by a different color and type weight.